fluentglobe/TalkiPy/docs/library/sys.rst

       ``traceback`` module in CPython.
 Unlike ``traceback.print_exception()``,
       this function takes just exception value instead of exception type, exception value, and traceback object; *file* argument should be positional; further arguments are not supported.
-CPython-compatible ``traceback`` module can be found in `micropython-lib`.

 Constants
 ---------